access-ci-org/access-oauth-mapfile/docs/README.md

     $ cd {arbitrary_path}/
     $ tar -xzf {downloaded_file}

-The tar will extract into the directory access-oauth-mapfile-{release}.
+The tar will extract into the sub-directory access-oauth-mapfile-{release}.

 Edit the untarred bin/access-oauth-mapfile.sh and set MAP_FILE_BASE to the directory that you just untarred.